The West Wimmera GMA incorporates the area west of the Wimmera River to the South Australian border, and north to the Big Desert.

 The area is essentially dependent on groundwater for urban and agricultural water supply, the main resource being the Tertiary Limestone Aquifer.
 This aquifer - or underground lake - is the primary supply for stock, irrigation and town supplies across the area.

 In 2011, GWMWater published the West Wimmera Groundwater Management Strategy.
-This Strategy has been devised to ensure that the precious groundwater water resources in the region are managed with the goal of long-term sustainability.
+This Strategy was devised to ensure that the precious groundwater water resources in the region are managed with the goal of long-term sustainability.
+The management arrangements set out in the Strategy have been further refined and simplified in the 2019 West Wimmera GMA Local Management Plan.

 West Wimmera GMA Management Strategy (4.5MB, 65 pages)